-African economies have experienced weak levels of growth in per capita income over the past decade.
-While standard models of growth suggest that institutional governance as one key to success, thus far little attention has been given to the role of risk in institutional reform.
-In this paper, we use a nested panel regression model to estimate the economic value of institutional reform on economic growth, with data for 30 Sub-Saharan African countries over the 1980-2004 time period.
+Abstract African economies have experienced weak levels of growth in per capita income over the past decade.
+While standard models of growth suggest institutional governance as one key to success, thus far little attention has been given to the role of risk in institutional reform.
+In this paper, we use a nested panel regression model to estimate the economic value of institutional reform on economic growth, with data for 30 Sub-Saharan African countries from 1980-2004.
 Our findings provide a basis for measuring the economic value of institutional reform through its impact on reducing aggregate country risk.